Jocatins/next.js-refresher/hello-world/Notes.md

 -   It should return an object and also return a props key, which is an object
 -   It runs on build time

+`the getStaticPaths` function is used to define the dynamic paths that should be pre-rendered at build time.

+`the fallback property` returned from getStaticPaths is used to define the behavior of a page that isn't pre-rendered at build time.
+This property can be set to `true` to show a fallback page while the page is being generated, `false` to show a 404 page, or `blocking` to generate the page at request time.

 `getStaticPaths` `fallback: false`

 -   The paths returned from getStaticPaths will be rendered to HTML at build time by getStaticProps